GravityGravity/Billard-Detection-Model-Training/README.md

-# Billiard Ball Finder (PyTorch • Solids vs Stripes)
+# Billiard Ball Detect/Classification Model Training (PyTorch • Solids vs Stripes)

 This project identifies all billiard balls in a table image and classifies each as **solid** or **striped** using **PyTorch**.
 The entire process runs in **under 10 seconds per image**, even on a modest GPU or laptop CPU.